 Being a spacious stretch of sand, Praia de Agua D’alto is a great beach for families with young children.
 Plenty of space to run around and build sandcastles.

-Enclosed by high rocky cliffs, the water here stays calm and perfect for swimming.
+Enclosed by high rocky cliffs, the water here stays calm and is perfect for swimming.
 However, note that the beach tends to get busy during the summer, resulting in limited vacant places in the parking lot.

 Praia do Fogo